thejackshelton/vanillify/README.md

 This would let you go from Tailwind utility classes to clean, human-readable CSS without manually naming anything.

+> Local models, such as Gemma 4B can be used in workflows at no cost.

 ## Usage - Programmatic API

 ```ts